d-oit/do-vscode-lm-api-explorer/README.md

    - Run `GitHub Copilot: Sign In`
    - Follow the authentication flow

+3. **Grant Language Model Access**:
+   - The first time you run the extension's command (`AI Model Explorer: Discover & Test Available Models`), VS Code will prompt you to grant permission for this extension to access language models provided by GitHub Copilot Chat. **You must click "Allow"** for the extension to function correctly.
+   - This prompt typically looks like: "The extension 'd.o. vscode-lm Explorer' wants to access the language models provided by GitHub Copilot Chat."

-3. Verify access:
+4. Verify access:
-   - Run this extension's command `AI Model Explorer: Discover & Test Available Models`
+   - Run this extension's command `AI Model Explorer: Discover & Test Available Models` again.
-   - You should see GitHub Copilot models listed (e.g., `copilot-gpt-4o`)
+   - You should now see GitHub Copilot models listed (e.g., `copilot-gpt-4o`).

 ### 🔍 Troubleshooting